 The walled city

 It is enough to go through its narrow streets to immerse yourself in the energy of this magical city.
-Its balconies decorated with flowers of a thousand colors, large wooden gates and stone facades, transport in time allowing you to perceive and feel vividly the essence of a city that holds a lot of cultural and historical heritage.
+Its balconies decorated with flowers of a thousand colors, large wooden gates and stone facades, transport you in time allowing you to perceive and feel vividly the essence of a city that holds a lot of cultural and historical heritage.

 I have always been a great admirer of Cartagena, not only for its historic buildings ranging from beautiful cathedrals, military forts, small and numerous churches, majestic houses dating back to yesteryear to its unmistakable and characteristic wall, but also for the joy and warmth with which locals always receive their own and foreigners making them feel at home and making this city a world-class tourist destination.
-No matter how many times you visit Cartagena and explore its streets, there will always be something new to discover and photograph.
+No matter how many times you visit Cartagena and explore its streets, there will always be something new to discover and to photograph.